 Synthetic data offers significant advantages, such as lower costs and greater accessibility, making it an attractive alternative.
 If models trained on simulated 3D-text data can effectively transfer to real-world 3D scenes, the research community stands to benefit immensely.

-To this end, we curate a diverse collection of 40,087 high-quality 3D indoor scenes from the 3D-FRONT \cite{fu20213d} and Structured3D \cite{Structured3D} datasets.
+Thus, we curate a diverse collection of 40,087 high-quality 3D indoor scenes from the 3D-FRONT \citep{fu20213d} and Structured3D \citep{Structured3D} datasets.
 These datasets are chosen for their large quantities of synthetic indoor scenes with professionally designed layouts.
-The collection includes a variety of room types, such as living rooms, bedrooms, kitchens, office spaces, and conference rooms.
-We further process these 3D scenes to generate per-room 3D point clouds.
+The collection includes various room types, like living rooms, bedrooms, kitchens, office spaces, and conference rooms.
+We process these 3D scenes to generate per-room 3D point clouds.
 Details on point cloud rendering and cleaning are provided in the Appendix.

 \mypar{Densely-grounded text annotation.} The definition of \emph{densely-grounded} text is that every noun phrase of object mentioned in the text should be associated with an 3D object in the 3D scene.
 This is illustrated in Figure \ref{fig:data_info_hub}.
 This is a difficult type of data to get annotations on.
-Early work such as ScanEnts3D \cite{abdelreheem2024scanents3d} relies on hiring \emph{professional} human annotators to obtain such annotations.
-The authors report that crowd-sourcing annotators (Amazon Mechanical Turk (AMT) \cite{amt}) were not able to reliably complete this task and they had to hire professional annotators (error rate AMT: 16\%, professional: $<$5\%).
-Yet our human quality check shows that LLMs (GPT-4 \cite{openai2024gpt4}) can achieve $<$8.2-5.6\% densely-grounding error rate (see Appendix for detail).
-This finding is in accordance with recent studies \cite{ding2023gpt3, tan2024large} reporting LLMs can be human-level annotators.
+Early work such as ScanEnts3D \citep{abdelreheem2024scanents3d} relies on hiring \emph{professional} human annotators to obtain such annotations.
+The authors report that crowd-sourcing annotators (Amazon Mechanical Turk (AMT) \citep{amt}) were not able to reliably complete this task and they had to hire professional annotators (error rate AMT: 16\%, professional: $<$5\%).
+Yet our human quality check shows that LLMs (GPT-4 \citep{openai2024gpt4}) can achieve $<$8.2-5.6\% densely-grounding error rate (see Appendix for detail).
+This finding is in accordance with recent studies \citep{ding2023gpt3, tan2024large} reporting LLMs can be human-level annotators.
 The accuracy of LLM-annotation provides one motivation for considering LLMs as densely grounding annotation tool.